• Skip to primary navigation

 As life was busy going on — as I celebrated my first Thanksgiving, my first Christmas, my first Easter, and my first birthday without my grandmother — I thought deeply about the nature of death.

 I thought about her death.
 I thought about my own death.
-I thought about the inevitable deaths of my dogs, Pepper and Ziggy.
+I thought about the inevitable death of my dog, Sgt.
+Pepper.

 Is this kind of thinking morbid?